 documentary based arts

 The Berlin and Hamburg based COSTA COMPAGNIE was founded by Felix Meyer-Christian in 2009 as an open collaboration of interdisciplinary working artists during his studies at the Conservatory for Music and Theatre in Hamburg.
-The works of the past years combine journalistic, documentary, performative and choreographic methods with an essayistic, multi-perspective narrative.
-The group pursues their concept of an Archeology of the Present and the focus of several works have been global war- and conflict zones, processes of transformation and the human within.
-COSTA CIE. thus conducts interviews with the people on site and gathers film- and audio-footage, such as in South Sudan (2019), Afghanistan (2014), the US (2014/16), UK (2019), Israel (2015-17), Russia (2012), Fukushima/Japan (2012), Norway (2017), Lebanon (2013) and Iraq (2017).
+The works of the past years combine documentary, performative, cinematic and choreographic methods with an essayistic, multi-perspective narrative.
+The group pursues their concept of an Archeology of the Present and the focus of several works has been global war- and conflict zones, processes of transformation and the human within.
+Because stories matter.
+Not singular ones, but many stories.
+Multitudes!
+COSTA CIE. thus conducts interviews with the people on site and gathers film- and audio-footage, such as in South Sudan (2019), Afghanistan (2014), the US (2014/16), UK (2019), Israel (2015-17), Russia (2012), Fukushima/Japan (2012), Thailand (2019), Norway (2017), Lebanon (2013) and Iraq (2017).

 Part of the filming is conducted with drones and 360°-cameras and assembled in immersive media performances and films.
 Meanwhile the group works on developing documentary and performative content in virtual reality.
 In their most recent work OK, GOOGLE, the Costa Cie. is performing text and media together with the first fully operational Artificial Intelligence inside a performance space.
 Apart from these technical rather complex setups, the group also researches into analogue immersive settings, by using imaginary trips as a practice of participation, together with the audience.